UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_03.md

 Notes:

-To merge the branches you can type `git merge <branch>` to merge the commits from the `report` branch into the `main` branch.
+If you want to use the terminal to merge the branches you can type `git merge <branch>` to merge the commits from the `report` branch into the `main` branch.
 Remember that you have to be in the oposite branch

-You have now merged your branch!

 ---
 # Merging branches